vincentvanhees/ActChronicFatigue/README.md

 1. Use ActiLife software to export the raw Actigraph data to .gt3x format
 2. Install R and RStudio
+3. Store [ActChronicFatigue.R](/ActChronicFatigue.R) on your computer.
-3. Op runActChronicFatigue.R from this repository and click the Source button in RStudio.
+3. Open ActChronicFatigue.R and click the [Source] button in RStudio.

-- The first time you do the software will be installed, which may take a while.
+- The first time you do all software will be installed, which may take a while.
 The second time you do this you will be asked (in Dutch) whether you want to install the software again.
+Select No.
 - Next, the software will ask you to specify the locations of your data.
 - Once that is done the software will continue with processing the data.